-Improving the energy efficiency of low-income households through the National Low Income Energy Productivity Program is not only good for the climate, it improves the health and wellbeing of low income households.
+Improving the energy efficiency of low-income households is not only good for the climate, it improves the health and wellbeing of low-income households.
 Co-investment with state/territory and local governments in upgrading energy efficiency in social and community housing and low-income rentals would deliver between \$3.4 billion (low) and \$4.9 billion (high) in Gross Domestic Product between 2021 and 2025.

 Recent research has found that while most householders support the transition from gas to cleaner energy sources, housing tenure and upfront costs were significant barriers to electrification.
 Tenants also reported an unwillingness to raise improvements with their landlord out of fear of rent increases or eviction.
-Minimum standards for energy efficiency and improved tenure security are essential, along with means tested electrification-specific rebates and, where appropriate, loans.
+Minimum standards for energy efficiency and improved tenure security are essential, along with means-tested electrificationspecific rebates and, where appropriate, loans.

-The Society has previously signed on to or supported ACOSS' energy initiatives including energy performance standards for new homes (July 2022), a commissioned report on Energy Concessions (December 2022), an energy performance retrofit package for low income housing (May 2023), and a submission in response to a Senate Inquiry into Residential Electrification (October 2023).
+The Society has signed on to or supported ACOSS' energy initiatives including energy performance standards for new homes (July 2022), a commissioned report on Energy Concessions (December 2022), an energy performance retrofit package for low-income housing (May 2023), and a submission in response to a Senate Inquiry into Residential Electrification (October 2023).
+The Society welcomes the Australian Government's commitment of \$300 million announced in the 2023 Budget towards improving the energy efficiency in all social housing dwellings, through retrofits.
+The initiative involves co-contribution from the states and territories.
+To date, a further \$150M has been committed through sign ups by Victoria, the Australian Capital Territory, New South Wales, and Tasmania.
+The Society supports the Healthy Homes for Renters community coalition's calls for increased funding, as the current package will only reach 60,000 homes out of a total of over 400,000 social housing dwellings.